ShafayetSadi/digital-electronics/adder-and-subtractor.md

 \end{array}
 $$

-The K-map for the difference bit and the borrow bit is:
-TODO

-The boolean expression for the difference bit is:
+From the truth table, the boolean expression for the difference bit is:
 $$
 D = AB' + A'B = A \oplus B
 $$

-The boolean expression for the borrow bit is:
+And the boolean expression for the borrow bit is:
 $$
 B_o = A'B
 $$

 Logic gate for half subtractor:
 <figure><img src=".gitbook/assets/adder-subtractor/halfSubtractorLogicGate.png" alt="" width="513"><figcaption><p>Half subtractor</p></figcaption></figure>

-### Half Subtractor using NAND Gates

-Todo

 ## Full Subtractor